Caddie's Gear Advisor

 Greenwich Country Club: Course Intelligence

-Greenwich Country Club has operated on a piece of Greenwich, Connecticut Fairfield County coastal land since 1892 — making it one of the oldest country clubs in the United States and one of the founding institutions of organized American club golf.
-The original routing was designed in the late 1890s and has been redesigned multiple times since with significant work through subsequent decades.
-The course is one of the founding members of the Connecticut State Golf Association and has hosted numerous regional and USGA qualifying events through generations.
+Greenwich Country Club has operated on its piece of coastal Fairfield County, Connecticut since 1892, which makes it one of the oldest country clubs in the United States and one of the founding institutions of organized American club golf.
+The original course was laid out in the late 1890s and has been redesigned multiple times since.
+I want to be straight about the architecture: the club's record does not pin the routing to a single famous signature, so I am not going to attach a name it doesn't carry — what is documented is the founding date, the late-1890s opening, and a layout shaped by generations of revision rather than one designer's master plan.
+The club is a founding-era member of the Connecticut State Golf Association and has hosted regional and USGA qualifying events across its history.

 Related Reading